 If we look into the Vedic Version -the full manifestation of Godhead is a male and a female – Radha and Krishna.
 Radha is the female aspect of God.
 They are one as the energetic and the energy.
 Radha is Krishna’s energy of bliss, meaning that all bliss in the world, both spiritual and material bliss come from Radharani or Her distortion, Maya.

 Even when Radha is mentioned in post-medieval times, she is portrayed as an epitome of selfless love, the love which regarded no boundaries.
 It is this devotion which pulled Krishna to play his beautiful flute, and it is the same devotion which drove Radha to the Raas Leela, forgetting herself.
 This love, this devotion, this karma, pure as a prayer, silent meditation, is what makes Radha divine, this is what turns a devotee into God.
-Radha-Krishna has been a part of poetry, drama and folklore since time immemorial.
-So the world worships Radha to celebrate the bond of love and devotion, one of the paths to realise the Truth.
+Radha-Krishna has been a part of poetry, drama, and folklore since time immemorial.
+So the world worships Radha to celebrate the bond of love and devotion, one of the paths to realize the Truth.

 Source – Quora